Shôn Dale-Jones

 Shôn Dale-Jones is a Welsh writer and performer.
-He created the character of Hugh Hughes, and is the artistic director of Hoipolloi.
+He is known for creating the character of Hugh Hughes, and being involved with Hoipolloi Theatre from its founding on the 21st of October 1994 to its close on the 20th of June 2020.

 Education

 He was educated at the University of East Anglia graduating in 1990.
+Afterwards, he attended the Lecoq School of physical theatre in Paris from 1990-1992.

 Career

 Theatre & Live Performance

 Dale-Jones has written, directed and performed in a number of productions including The Imposter, My Uncle Arly and more recently The Doubtful Guest.
 In the guise of his character Hugh Hughes, Dale-Jones created three awarding-winning shows; Floating, Story of a Rabbit and 360.
-He was also nominated for Best Male Performance/Best Production/Best Entertainment & Best Music in the Off West End Awards for The Wonderful World of Hugh Hughes.
+He was also nominated for the 2012 Offies for The Wonderful World of Hugh Hughes: Best Male Performance/Best Production/Best Entertainment & Best Music.

 Radio

-Dale-Jones wrote and recorded two BBC Radio 4 afternoon dramas, one of which the adaptation of Floating won Radio Comedy of the Year Award in the Audio Drama Awards.
-Dale-Jones also wrote and performed the June 2019 BBC Radio 4 Drama of the Week Me and Robin Hood.
+Dale-Jones has adapted and performed radio versions of five of his previous works as BBC Radio 4 afternoon dramas (Floating, A Disappearing Town, The Duke, Me and Robin Hood, Cracking).
+The 2011 radio adaptation of Floating, produced by James Robinson and written by Dale-Jones as well as Sioned Rowlands, won Best Scripted Comedy Drama in the 2012 BBC Audio Drama Awards.